sobotadom/Python_problems/README.md

 # Python_problems
-A collection of completed python problems found on http://www.practicepython.org/
+A collection of completed beginner python problems found on http://www.practicepython.org/